 - Good weather conditions: September marks the end of the monsoon season in Nepal and the weather becomes relatively dry and clear.
 The rain and fog that can obscure the views during the monsoon season subsides allowing for better visibility of the surrounding mountains.
 This means that trekkers can expect comfortable trekking conditions with clear blue skies and mild temperatures.

-- Beautiful scenery: Annapurna Base Camp Trek is renowned for its breathtaking mountain views, and September is an excellent time to witness these views.
-The trekking trail is surrounded by lush green forests, colorful wildflowers, and several rivers and waterfalls making it a perfect place for nature lovers.
-Trekkers can also witness the spectacular sunrise and sunset views over the Annapurna and Dhaulagiri mountain ranges.
+- Beautiful scenery: The beautiful scenery at Annapurna Base Camp Trek offers breathtaking mountain views, and September provides an excellent time to witness these views.
+Lush green forests, colorful wildflowers, and several rivers and waterfalls surround the trekking trail, making it a perfect place for nature lovers.
+Trekkers can also enjoy the spectacular sunrise and sunset views over the Annapurna and Dhaulagiri mountain ranges.

 - Blooming flora: The monsoon season brings new life to the forested areas along the trek and in September, the flowers are in full bloom.
 Trekkers can witness the colorful primroses and other wildflowers, making the trek even more beautiful.